jdh8/bridge-systems/src/README.md

 simulations show that forcing club systems tend to outperform other systems.
 I believe opening 1♣ for all strong hands is a superior treatment.

-Strawberry Polish Club is a <BTU>-flavored Polish Club largely based on *Polish Club 2020: Expert*.
+Strawberry Polish Club is a BTU-flavored Polish Club largely based on *Polish Club 2020: Expert*.
 Polish Club serves as a gateway to the world of forcing clubs.
 It is 5-card major.
 Its main opening range is 12--17.
 Sharing these properties, it has similar bidding structure to 2/1, the lingua franca of modern bridge.

-Blueberry Cottontail Club is a modernized mix of Blue Club and Cottontail Club along with new ideas from <BTU>.
+Blueberry Cottontail Club is a modernized mix of Blue Club and Cottontail Club along with new ideas from BTU.
 It is a 4-card major strong club system with a moderately strong notrump.
 It is highly experimental and subject to change without notice.